Marc-Bryan/News_Paper/README.md

 # NewsPaper

  - Add the necessary functionality using JavaScript and DOM:

-   I.Mark news as “read”
+  I. Mark news as “read”
-   II.Mark news as “favorite”
+  II.
+Mark news as “favorite”
-   III.Delete news from search result
+  III.
+Delete news from search result

  - Replicated a design on Figma using HTML, CSS, and Sass